 Also remember that when you do use images from elsewhere, you must honor copyrights, license fees and/or trademark laws.

 Google now includes metadata support for crediting images to the proper author and rights holder.

 Choose or create images that are helpful to the overall theme of the page.
 That might be an infographic, a diagram, an appropriate photograph or something else.

 Basic to image SEO, you need to use a file format that search engines can index.
 Beyond that, the file format you choose affects the quality and download speed.
 Both are important when optimizing images.

 The three most common image formats used on the web are:

-- PNG, good for screenshots and images with graphics or text.
-Depending on image complexity, PNGs may create larger files than the other formats.
+- PNG (Portable Network Graphics) is good for screenshots and images with graphics or text.
+For complex images, beware that PNGs may create larger files than the other formats.
 The PNG format uses lossless compression, which means the quality is preserved.

-- JPEG, good for most photographs.
+- JPEG, for “Joint Photographic Experts Group,” is good for most photographs.
 JPEGs create smaller files by using lossy compression, which means there will be a loss of image quality every time you save this file format.

-- GIF to create animations.
+- GIF (Graphical Interchange Format) is used to create animations.
 GIFs use lossless compression, which means the quality remains the same.